 Policy Code: 3250 HOMELESS STUDENTS

 As required by the North Carolina Constitution and North Carolina law, the board of education is committed to providing a free public school education to all children who are legally entitled to enroll in the school system.
 In accordance with the McKinney-Vento Homeless Assistance Act and the North Carolina State Plan for Educating Homeless Children, the board will make reasonable efforts to identify homeless children and youth of school age located within the area served by the school system, encourage their enrollment, and eliminate barriers to their receiving an education that may exist in school system policies or practices.
-Based on individual need, homeless students will be provided services available to all students, such as preschool, free or reduced price school meals, services for English learners, special education, , gifted and talented services, vocational/technical education, gifted and talented services, and before- and after-school care.
+Based on individual need, homeless students will be provided services available to all students, such as preschool, free or reduced price school meals, services for English learners, special education, career and technical education (CTE), academically or intellectually gifted (AIG) services, vocational/technical education, gifted and talented services, and before- and after-school care.

 The provisions of this policy will supersede any and all conflicting provisions in board policies that address the areas discussed in this policy.